RandomEDP/Adaship/README.md

+# The Problem
+As part of this course I was assigned the prokect of creating the popular game battleships in c++.
+There was many game modes listed in the inital spec sheet so I knew I needed to make a ship class which would allow easy inheritance.
+This allowed me to store and access lots of infomation using getters and setters.
+It was at this point where I ran into issues with replit and my different files because of this I merged all of the files into a single C++ file, this fixed that issue.

+# Plan
+I sat down and decided the first thing I needed to do was make a ship class and a vector to contain the ship class.
+This allowed me to use the same class for the enemy ships.
+This also allowed me to run simple checks to see if the ship was hit/destroyed and therefore see if the player had won.
+I then decided to find a libary which allowed easy reading of .ini files.
+I made and put this in the src file and it is reference at the top of all the files

+#

 # Task Lists
 Create a main-menu system <br />
 Pull in data from .ini file, as a cofiguration for the whole game <br />